The coach who looks at

 I understand the journey you are actually on

 I am an MBA graduate who went through a rigorous entrance process myself.
 I understand that the GMAT is not the destination — it is the gatekeeper to a career transformation that matters far more than the exam itself.
-That context shapes how I coach.

-• B-School Selection Guidance
+B-School Selection Guidance

 I counsel students on program selection based on their profile, career goals, and target score — helping them build a realistic and ambitious school list.

-• Interview Preparation
+Interview Preparation

 Having been through the MBA admission process myself, I help students prepare for admissions interviews — a critical step that GMAT coaches rarely address.

-• Post-MBA Career Context
+Post-MBA Career Context

 I understand what an MBA actually opens — which programs lead where, which industries recruit from which schools, and how to think about ROI on the MBA investment.

-• This Guidance is Complimentary
+This Guidance is Complimentary

-I do not charge separately for this counseling.
+I do not charge separately for this counselling.
 It is part of how I work with serious candidates — because the score only matters in the context of the career it is meant to unlock.

 This coaching is built for a specific kind of person